 - Individual is turning or hiding his or her face

 If you see these things happening, please take action.
-It might feel like this is none of your business, but if it’s happening in your presence and you’re witnessing it -- it’s your business.
+It may feel like this is none of your business, but if it’s happening in your presence and you’re witnessing it — it’s your business.
 If the situation makes you uncomfortable, then it’s probably making the individual feel uncomfortable as well.
 Grab some friends and safely intervene to help out a fellow Cowboy.

 - Go with friends

 - Never take open drinks from a stranger

 - Always have a sober friend in your group, especially if you plan on driving home

 - By sober, we don’t mean the “least drunk.”
 This means selecting the most awesome bud that will take one for the team and NOT DRINK AT ALL for the evening to make certain everyone stays safe.
 The best part is that it doesn’t have to be the same person each time.
 Take turns.
 That’s what friends do.